 Volunteer With ReConnect

 Volunteers have usually been affected by a long-term health condition, either themselves or through supporting a friend or family member.
 They share their invaluable experiences of living with long-term health conditions, to offer support and help other people in a similar situation to build confidence.
 Volunteers understand the challenges those with long-term health conditions face.
 All befrienders are trained in communication techniques – so aphasia need not be a barrier.
-All our volunteers also have DBS Enhanced Clearance.
+All our volunteers also have DBS Enhanced Clearance and are overseen by our Volunteer Manager.

 Why Volunteer?